sanchit1606/sports-player-reidentification-mysol1/README.md

 - Resolving integration issues among modules
 - Drawing inspiration from open-source precedents and community discussions

-This process reflects a real-world, exploratory approach to building a practical sports tracking pipeline—prioritizing robustness and domain adaptation over perfection.
+and big thanks to ChatGPT plus too.
 ---

 ---

-## 🔧 Challenges Faced and Their Fixes
+## 🔧 Erros which I remember:

 ### 1. ❌ `AttributeError: module 'numpy' has no attribute 'float'`